Gustavo053/BELBIC/readme.md

 ## **Results**

-These results were obtained according to the plant simulation model implemented in the file, in the directory models.
+These results were obtained according to the plant simulation model implemented in the file, in the directory model.

 <h1 align="center">
 	<img src="./readme/Figure_1.png" alt="Stack" width="600" />